 With regard to Proposal No. 1, the election of directors, you may vote "For" all the nominees to the Board or you may "Withhold" your vote for all the nominees or any individual nominee you specify.
-With regard to each of the other proposals to be voted on, you may vote "For" or "Against" or abstain from votina.
+With regard to Proposal No. 2 and 3, you may vote "For" or "Against" or abstain from voting.
+With regard to Proposal No. 4, you may vote "One Year," "Two Years," or "Three Years" or abstain from voting.